02ship/makersbnb/TEAMCHARTER.md

 - Retrospective Every Evening: 17:30-18:00
 - Independent Learning Time: 1 - 1.5 hours a day
 - 15 minute break every morning and afternoon pairing session, with 15 minute warning to other work pair in Slack channel
+- Morning meeting we will set objectives of day, with a focus on depedencies that will occur
 - Opportunity to explain, justify and evaluate Pull Requests on daily basis prior to retro